monsivamon/AdGuard_DNS_Filter_Custom/README.md

 ## 🔧 Filter Creation Process

-- The filter list is initially generated using the official AdGuard DNS filter compiler.
+- The filter list is first generated using the [AdGuardTeam/HostlistCompiler](https://github.com/AdguardTeam/HostlistCompiler).
-- After generation, shell scripts are used to clean up and customize the list.
+- After that, shell scripts are run to clean up and customize the filter list.
-- Customizations include:
-  - Filtering out non-existent domains using `massdns`.
+- These customizations include filtering out non-existent domains by checking them with [massdns](https://github.com/blechschmidt/massdns).

-Please note: These modifications are unofficial and may reduce the effectiveness of the original filters.
+Please note that these modifications are unofficial and might reduce the effectiveness of the original filters.

 ---